Amid coronavirus spike, pressure grows on U.S. agency to approve Trump-to-Biden transition | Politics

 "Those two camps aren't speaking.
 And that's a big problem," Murphy, a Democrat, told CNN.
 "That is a major problem that could put both the distribution of the vaccine at risk and, more broadly, lives at risk."
 The GSA's Murphy is under mounting pressure from election watchdogs, Democrats, a growing number of Republicans, the American Medical Association and her predecessor to recognize Biden as the winner.

-Trump claims, without providing evidence, that he was cheated out of a victory by widespread fraud and has fired off a flurry of lawsuits that judges have mostly rejected.
+Trump claims, without providing evidence, that the election was marred by widespread fraud and has fired off a flurry of lawsuits that judges have mostly rejected.
 An administration official said the White House was not pressuring Murphy to withhold recognition of Biden as the winner.

-2000 vs. 2020 Murphy is relying on precedent, her office said, citing the five-week delay after the 2000 election before Republican George W. Bush was declared the winner.
+2000 vs. 2020 Murphy is relying on precedent, her office said, citing the five-week delay after the 2000 election before Republican George W. Bush was declared the winner over Democrat Al Gore.

-While the 2000 result hung on 537 votes in just one state - Florida - Trump would need to reverse Biden's large margins in three of four closely contested states, something election experts and a growing number of Republicans say is virtually impossible.
+While the 2000 result hung on 537 votes in just one state - Florida - Trump would need to reverse Biden's large margins in three of four closely contested states, something election experts say is virtually impossible.
 The GSA did not say how or when Murphy would make her decision, and the agency has not responded to a congressional letter asking the same questions, a House of Representatives Subcommittee on Government Operations official said.

 Trump administration sources said it was reasonable to wait until vote recounts are completed and the legal challenges have been resolved - a process that is continuing.
 On Wednesday, the Trump campaign requested a partial recount in Wisconsin in two heavily Democratic counties.

-Dave Barram, who was GSA administrator in 2000, said Murphy contacted him shortly before the election to discuss a possible repeat of a contested scenario like that between Democrat Al Gore and Bush.
+Dave Barram, who was GSA administrator in 2000, said Murphy contacted him shortly before the election to discuss how he handled that year's contested scenario.
 "In 2000, there was no clear winner, and both Gore and Bush knew it.
 This is different.
 It's getting overwhelmingly evident that Trump should concede," Barram said.

 ALSO READ